-Malfunctions or faults are indicated by the blinking $\frac{1}{1}$ icon on the display.
+A sensor failure is indicated by the blinking 'i icon on the display.
 The "Error" alarm is displayed immediately.
 Press the rotary pushbutton to open the error level.
-It may be possible to view several error alarms by turning the rotary pushbutton.
+It may be possible to view several error messages by turning the rotary pushbutton.
 As long as an error is present, error level is displayed, even though it has not been opened by pressing the rotary pushbutton.
 In addition, the display is illuminated for 1 second in intervals of 10 seconds when a fault persists.